 The Form 1099-B we furnish to you provides cost basis for securities you sold.
 However, if we are missing cost basis information, the form will indicate that the cost basis for that security is unknown.
 The cost basis may be unknown for several reasons, and you can help us update your cost basis by providing some information:

-- Certificate deposited: If you deposited shares by delivering us a certificate, tell your branch team the cost basis of the shares so we can update our system.
+- Certificate deposited: Tell your branch team the cost basis of the shares so we can update our system.

-- Transferred: If you transferred shares in from a prior firm, we may not have received cost basis from that firm.
-Contact your prior firm to have them send us the cost basis.
+- Transferred from a prior firm: Contact your prior firm to have them send us the cost basis.